metalivedev/dotclouddocs/public/0.9/services/custom.rst

 ``python setup.py install``.

 You should not assume anything about the location of your code while the *build script* runs.
-It will probably be some path under ``/tmp``, but that might change in the future, so never ever hard-code the path where your *build script* will run).
+Currently it is under ``/tmp/code``.
+That might change in the future, so never ever hard-code the path where your *build script* will run.
 As said previously, you can however rely on the fact that the *build script* will run at the root of your code (that is the "absolute" root of your code; not the *approot* that you might have used previously in classical services).

 The place where your service is *built* will not always be the same as the place where your service is *run*: your code can be placed